 Update your filters to get more cards to display.
 Reach out if you are having any problems.

 So the big banks have credit cards.
 The little banks have credit cards.
 Credit unions and building societies have credit cards.
 Even supermarkets such as Coles and Woolworths have credit cards.
 And same goes for airlines.

 When it comes to credit cards, alliances with airlines is nothing new.
 Just look at all the frequent flyer credit cards on the market.
 Many of the big banks – and smaller providers – offer airline branded credit cards that allow cardholders to earn frequent flyer points for that airline’s rewards program.

 For frequent flyers, these cards simply make sense.
 Cardholders can earn rewards points on their everyday shopping, and on flights they book using their credit card.
 Many frequent flyer cards also offer special perks, such as airport lounge access, free in-flight entertainment and priority boarding.

 So, nothing new then.
 But, unlike other airlines, Jetstar has cut out the middleman.
-Instead of offering a rewards program via a bank-branded credit card, Jetstar offers its own range of credit cards.
-With a basic and a platinum card on the table, Jetstar seems to provide some pretty decent features.
-But are these cards any good?
+Instead of offering a rewards program via a bank-branded credit card, Jetstar offers its own credit card.
+With a rewards card on the table, Jetstar seems to provide some pretty decent features.
+But is this card any good?